Cockatrice/Cockatrice/README.md

 And then run it<br>
 `docker run -i -p 4747:4747/tcp -t servatrice:latest`<br>

-Please note that running this command will expose the TCP port 4747 of the docker container to permit connections to the server.<br>
+>Please note that running this command will expose the TCP port 4747 of the docker container<br>
+to permit connections to the server.

 More infos on how to use Servatrice with Docker can be found in our [wiki](https://github.com/Cockatrice/Cockatrice/wiki/Setting-up-Servatrice#using-docker).